pwener/sorting-algorithms/insertion/README.md

 - Equals values should preserve their position, so it's stable.
 - Don't calls any process recursively.
 So isn't recursive.
 - The algorithm could change the array without knowning the initial input.
 So, it's _in-place_.
+- A pre-sorted list will be proccessed easily.
+So it's adaptative.
 - If data continue coming, the algorithm keep working.
 So it's online!

 ## Hackerrank